LucasMull/DISCORDc/README.md

 # PLEASE READ

-This library will no longer be receive updates.
-Instead, check out [orca](https://github.com/cee-studio/orca), a discord library that I will be working on.
+This library will no longer be receiving updates.
+Check out [orca](https://github.com/cee-studio/orca) instead, a entirely made in C discord library that I will be working on.

 ## Dependencies